How Much Does a Home Security System Cost?

 Equipment costs

 The equipment costs make up the bulk of your upfront charges.
 Depending on the home alarm system and the equipment you choose, the price can vary drastically.
 Some companies will advertise “new-customer equipment pricing” where you can get up to $1,500 worth of “free” equipment upfront.
-It sounds like a great deal, but make sure to read the fine print on these types of offers, because “free” is almost never free.
+It sounds like a great deal, but make sure to read the fine print on these types of offers, because it often includes financing and a contract.

 Let’s zoom in on the fine print: 60-month monitoring agreement (48 months in AR, MI, WI, or CA total fees from $2,927.52) at minimum $60.99/month.
 Up to $199 activation fee may apply, home ownership, and satisfactory credit history required ...
 Taxes and permit fees may apply.
 Additional equipment may be added for a fee and alternative packages are available.